Radnen/link.js/README.md

 *	Link.create(..., fill) - creates multi-dimension arrays filed with the fill.
 If the fill is a function it calls it each time.
 The functions takes n parameters, each the current index of the array.
 *	Link.range(value)      - creates a single array filled with numbers [0, range).
-*	Link.alias(from, to) - realiases a method from one name to another (it doesn't overwrite, it creates).
+*	Link.alias(from, to)   - re-aliases a method from one name to another (it doesn't overwrite, it creates).

 Planned Features
 ================